 Trade Show Exhibit Graphics and flooring

-Smaller 10×10 and 10×20 – foot exhibits structures are often uninspired, unoriginal, and relatively less successful in comparison to larger trade show booths.
+Smaller 10×10 and 10×20 – foot trade show exhibit structures are often uninspired, unoriginal, and relatively less successful in comparison to larger trade show booths.
 But that doesn’t have to be the case for your space if you focus on the graphics as well!

 Remember your thinking outside of the booth space to increase your success.
 Your staff has rehearsed, you have messaging that targets new prospects, and clients looking to upgrade.
 Your pre-show marketing has been working all angles from phone calls, emails, and social media outlets so spending a little more time on quality content and imagery can take the smallest exhibit property to new heights!
 You can save a good deal of money if you are not late in producing your graphics.

 Your flooring can be a really good place to help elevate your marketing, from led animations to taking that overlooked space and turning it into another wall.
 You can read more about that here: Seizing underfoot opportunities

 Get started early so you are not rushing, work with professional agencies or graphic designers to create outstanding and thoughtful designs to grab the attention of attendees at the show. now is not the time to use inexperienced friends or family that are not formally trained as designers.

 Make sure that there is a definite tie-in to your pre-show marketing materials so it is easy to spot your exhibit space and easily be seen.

 Enthusiastic and qualified staffing for your exhibit space can make or break your show.
 You must have the enthusiasm and knowledgeable staff that will take those hard-earned prospects and convert them to meetings or further contacts.

 Have your staff practice conversations, and make sure their body behavior lends itself to a very positive experience for the show.